Types of Composite Materials

 - C glass

 Glass fibres that are textile-grade are produced from silica (SiO2) sand that’s put under high heat and then cooled.
-The dynamic between quick cooling rates and risen temperatures, essentially applied heat, results in glass.
-SiO2 brought to 1720oC, then cooled off, prevents crystallisation which is essential in the formation of glass.
+The dynamic between quick cooling rates and rising temperatures, essentially applied heat, results in glass.
+SiO2 was brought to 1720oC, then cooled off, preventing crystallisation which is essential in the formation of glass.

 Unlike the lower-costing glass fibres, carbon fibres are engineered to bolster performance-based activities.
-Progressively more everyday in automotive use, carbon fibres have been used in aerospace applications too.
-Carbon fibre, also known as graphite fibre, is made form thin crystalline filaments of carbon, twisted and strengthened.
+Progressively more every day in automotive use, carbon fibres have been used in aerospace applications too.
+Carbon fibre, also known as graphite fibre, is made from thin crystalline filaments of carbon, twisted and strengthened.
 It has a greater strength and stiffness than steel, though is lighter weight.

 Aramid fibres (aromatic polyamide) is a strong contender for any activity where impact resistance is desired, such as armour and defence.
 It has a specific type of strength, owed to a low density.